-The second equality uses that $G$ acts trivially on $A$.
-The third isomorphism is the fact that $G$-fixed points commute with nerve and geometric realization.
+The second isomorphism is the fact that $G$-fixed points commute with nerve and geometric realization.
+The third equality uses that $G$ acts trivially on $A$.
 Evaluation on $S^A$ thus yields an isomorphism of based $\Sigma_A$-spaces

 As a second input we consider the $(G\times\Sigma_A)$-equivariant assembly map~\eqref{eq:assembly}